Athletes of the Season

 Coach of the Season

-Boys’ hockey: Chris Googins – In the third season of his second stint with the Panthers, Googins brought them to the MIAA tournament for the first time since 2013.
+Boys’ hockey: Chris Googins – In the third season of his second stint with the boys’ hockey team, Googins brought the Panthers to the MIAA tournament for the first time since 2013.
 Googins said after the season: “It’s happening.
 Kids are actually taking the sport seriously and realizing that you got to play the game and train for the game year-round if you want to compete.”

 *All photos by Sue Moss